logan1738/spicycoin/README.md

-The purpose of this repo is to host this image file.
+The purpose of this repo is to host this image file and token list.